dsc-courses/dsc209r-2025-fa/labs/lab03/index.md

 Please note that the video has to be in **mp4 format only.** There will be point deductions for other video formats.

-**Videos longer than 1 minutes will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**
+**Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**

 ## Prerequisites